The Children of Lir: A Fascinating Irish Legend

 The Fomorians

 The Fomorians seemed to be the complete opposite of the Tuatha De Danann.
-The Tuatha De Danann believed in gods representing the symbols of peace, tranquillity, and civilization.
+The Tuatha De Danann believed in gods representing the symbols of peace, tranquillity, and civilisation.
 On the other hand, the Fomorians’ gods were ones of darkness, chaos, death, and all power that seemed destructive to nature.

 The Fomorians had nothing to do with the legendary tale of The Children of Lir, but their story in myth is intertwined with the tribe of Danu.